PricelessToolkit/SOILSENS-V5W/README.md

 | 7 min         | 49.392                 | 1h 30min      | 149.398                |
 | 8 min         | 52.224                 | 2 h           | 170.00                 |
 | 9 min         | 54.902                 |

+> [!NOTE]
+> By default, the timer is set to 1 Hour.
+Reducing the time will result in increased energy consumption.

 # Do you want to assemble it yourself?